flynnkc/ociextirpater/deploy/README.md

 - One AMD EPYC E5 Flex instance with 1 OCPU and 8 Gb Memory
 - One Dynamic Group on the Default Identity Domain
 - One OCI Policy to give Dynamic Groups permissions on deletion compartment
+- A tag namespace and tag to exempt required resources from deletion
-- The Extirpater instance requires a subnet with either:
+- The Extirpater instance requires a Virtual Cloud Network (VCN) and subnet with either:

   - A NAT Gateway and Service Gateway for accessing updates, repository access, and control plane connectivity and associated route rules